|

 different price points under one brand, rather than have two

-completely separate brands is still somewhat of a mystery
+completely separate brands is still a mystery

 to me.
 Perhaps it has something to do with their TracFone

-cents(?).
+cents.
 Sometimes doing a trial under a different brand can

 reduce the confusion of having too many offers under one brand making

-it more confusing to customers.
-Though, typically,
+it even more confusing to customers.

 the